Review of Autumn Session 2021

 Ban on advertising for undersold meatMartina Munz, Social Democratic Party

-Germany is planning to ban advertising for cheap meat.
-Such a move would also be of great significance in Switzerland, especially for the 80 million animals that are slaughtered in this country each year and whose value is nowhere near reflected in the price of the meat.
-Meat products are often sold at huge discounts as ‘loss leaders’.
-This practice was also objected to recently by the Federal Office for Agriculture.
-During question time, Martina Munz, member of the Swiss National Council (Social Democratic Party), therefore asked the Federal Council if it would be prepared to ban (or at least restrict) advertising for undersold meat in Switzerland, too, as part of the sustainable food policy.
+Germany is planning to ban advertising for ‘cheap’ meat.
+This move would be significant in Switzerland, especially for the 80 million animals that are slaughtered each year.
+Their value is nowhere near reflected in the price of the end product.
+Meat is often sold at huge discounts as ‘loss leaders’.
+This practice was objected to recently by the Federal Office for Agriculture.
+During question time, Martina Munz, member of the Swiss National Council (Social Democratic Party), asked the Federal Council if it would be prepared to ban (or at least restrict) advertising for undersold meat in Switzerland as part of the sustainable food policy.

-However, the proposal was rejected by the Federal Council with reference to the legal basis for advertising Swiss meat (Art.
+The proposal was rejected by the Federal Council with reference to the legal basis for advertising Swiss meat (Art.
 12 AgricA).
-Regrettably, it does not envisage changing the regulations any time soon.
-This is not only disappointing, it is also inconsistent, because the Federal Council is thereby acting contrary to its own sustainable food goals agreed within the context of the 2030 Agenda.
-We believe that if you set yourself ambitious targets, you should take the appropriate action to meet them!
+Regrettably, it does not envisage changing the regulations anytime soon.
+This is inconsistent.
+The Federal Council is acting contrary to its own sustainable food goals agreed within the context of the 2030 Agenda.
+We believe that if you set yourself ambitious targets, you should take action to meet them.

-Guaranteeing consumers a clear declaration of origin for food produced or prepared abroadJacques Nicolet, Swiss People’s Party
+Guarantee consumers a declaration of origin for food produced or prepared abroadJacques Nicolet, Swiss People’s Party

-After being adopted by the National Council last year, a motion by Bea Heim, former member of the National Council, has unfortunately been rejected by the Council of States and is no longer on the table.
+After being adopted by the National Council last year, this motion has unfortunately been rejected by the Council of States and is no longer on the table.
 We are disappointed by this result.

-After all, international comparisons from 2015 show that Swiss dairy cows are injected with significantly more antibiotics than cows in other European countries.
-Despite measures taken by the federal government – and despite the fact that animals which are kept in animal-friendly conditions and without the use of antibiotics are healthier (as confirmed by Agroscope) – this figure has decreased only marginally in recent years.
-The problem is that incentives in the area of animal husbandry are misaligned.
-In other words, using antibiotics is financially more worthwhile than not using them.
-As a result, antibiotic-resistant bacteria are establishing themselves in our food chain, posing an enormous threat to humans, animals and the environment.
+International comparisons from 2015 show that Swiss dairy cows are injected with more antibiotics than cows in other European countries.
+Despite measures taken by the federal government, and despite the fact that animals kept in reasonable conditions without the use of antibiotics are healthier (as confirmed by Agroscope), the amount has decreased only marginally.
+The problem is that using antibiotics is financially more worthwhile than not using them.
+As a result, antibiotic-resistant bacteria are establishing themselves in our food chain, and pose an enormous threat to humans, animals, and the environment.

 Should we still be allowed to eat steak?Benjamin Roduit, ‘Die Mitte’ party

-We have already discussed this procedural request in detail in one of our newsletters: The postulate of Benjamin Roduit, member of the National Council (Die Mitte).
-He called on the Federal Council to compile a report on how not eating meat affects the health of the Swiss population.
+Benjamin Roduit, member of the National Council (Die Mitte), called on the Federal Council to compile a report on how vegetarianism affects the health of the Swiss population.
 In its response, the Federal Council stated that a vegetarian diet and moderate meat consumption can both be healthy.
-On the other hand, excessive consumption of red meat and, in particular, processed meat products can lead to certain adverse health conditions such as cardiovascular disease, cancer and type 2 diabetes.
+By contrast, excessive consumption of red meat and processed meat products can lead to adverse health conditions such as cardiovascular disease, cancer and type 2 diabetes.
 People who follow a vegan diet should make sure they get sufficient vitamin B12.
-Roduit’s postulate was withdrawn on the basis of this explanation.
+Roduit’s question was withdrawn on the basis of this explanation.

 New procedural requests

-With this interpellation, Meret Schneider is seeking to prevent cruelty to donkeys.
-In Africa and South America, donkeys are gathered together en mass under cruel conditions and then slaughtered.
-The donkey skins are shipped primarily to Mainland China, but also to Hong Kong and Vietnam.
+In Africa and South America, donkeys are gathered together under cruel conditions and then slaughtered.
+The donkey skins are shipped primarily to mainland China, but also to Hong Kong and Vietnam.
 The reason for the current boom is the surge in demand in China for ‘ejiao’ – a gelatine that is believed to help against anaemia and boost masculinity.
-Ejiao products can also be obtained easily in Europe and Switzerland.
-With donkeys now at risk of extinction in countries such as Kenya, Botswana and Ghana, 18 countries worldwide have made it illegal to export donkey products.
+Ejiao products can be obtained easily in Europe and Switzerland.
+With donkeys now at risk of extinction in placs such as Kenya, Botswana and Ghana, 18 countries worldwide have made it illegal to export donkey products.
 The Federal Council is being called on to clarify its stance on imports and possible restrictions relating to these products.

-Subsidisation of regional slaughter capacities to avoid long-distance animal transportationMartina Munz, Social Democratic Party
+Subsidise regional slaughter facilities to avoid long-distance animal transportationMartina Munz, Social Democratic Party

-With this interpellation, Martina Munz is calling on the Federal Council to create a legal basis for the subsidisation of decentralised slaughter capacities and to take corresponding measures.
-Due to the declining number of slaughterhouses, animals are having to be transported over increasingly long distances.
-Livestock from the mountains, especially animals from animal welfare programmes, have to endure the laborious process of being grouped together at intermediate hubs before being transported over long distances to the Central Plateau or Basel.
+Martina Munz is calling on the Federal Council to create a legal basis for the subsidisation of decentralised slaughter facilities.
+Due to the declining number of slaughterhouses, animals are having to be transported over longer distances.
+Livestock from the mountains have to endure the laborious process of being grouped together at intermediate hubs before being transported over long distances to the Central Plateau or Basel.
 These long transport routes cause the animals a great deal of stress and discomfort.
-A legal basis therefore needs to be created for the subsidisation of regional slaughter capacities.
-A small step – but one in the right direction.
+This motion would be a small step, but in the right direction.

-More locally-sourced food in government-subsidised food establishments!Meret Schneider, Green Party
+More locally-sourced food in subsidised food establishmentsMeret Schneider, Green Party

 Other important procedural requests